Phantomxm2021/xrmod-engine-docs-source/docs/docs/open-api-pure-csharp/notification-data/TryAcquireAppInfoNotificationData.md

 ## Description

 Subclass of BaseNotificationData.
-When you are call the method will be need pass this data to ARMOD SDK.
+When you are call the method will be need pass this data to XRMOD SDK.

 ## Parameters